UMD-CS-STICs/389Lfall17/lectures/lecture-02/codelab.md

 In this codelab, you'll get to play around with S3.
 - You'll get up and running on AWS with a Free Tier account and AWS Educate.
 - You'll test out S3 from the AWS CLI

+### Setting Up

+Before starting this codelab, run `git pull` in the `389Lfall17` directory to update your local copy of the class repository.

+This will pull in an updated `Vagrantfile` which you will use to launch the Vagrant box for this codelab.

 ### Getting Started with AWS